Are You Eligible for a Mandatory Treatment Order (MTO)?

 Where the court finds that you have indeed re-offended, the court may revoke the MTO and impose an appropriate sentence for the offence, while giving due consideration to the degree of your compliance with the MTO.

-Should you require further information on your suitability for an MTO with regard to a specific offence, do consider seeking legal advice from one of our criminal lawyers.
+Should you require further information on your suitability for an MTO with regard to a specific offence in Singapore, do consider seeking legal advice from one of our criminal lawyers.

 - Police Arrest Procedure in Singapore